CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 In this page you can :

 * view all **the  buckets available in your CSC project**, in which you can store encrypted sensitive data.
-The buckets can be created, downloaded, deleted or shared, using the appropriate icons;
+The buckets can be created, downloaded, deleted or shared, using the appropriate icons.
+Note: SD Connect displays also all the data uploaded in Allas using CSC interfaces for non sensitive data management.

 *  **list and select your CSC project** from the drop down menu bar (top left corner) to visualize buckets belonging to a specific CSC project;